vladnagomir/vladnagomir/README.md

 - 👋 Hi, I’m @vladnagomir
-- 👀 I’m interested in Mechatronics, Space biology and IT.
+- 👀 I’m interested in Mechatronics, Astrobiology and IT.
 - 🌱 I’m currently learning Mechatronics.
 - 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me ... nagomir.vladislav@gmail.com